Posts

 Image

-I'm really mad at this movie.
+I'm really mad at The Colony .
 Mad with disappointment.
 After watching the trailer some time ago, I was excited to see this.
 Now, I just want to kill the people who couldn't translate the awesomeness in the trailer to the movie.
 Let's start with the story.
 It starts out good.
 Post-apocalyptic world, good.
 Characters having tension, there.
 Love angle, present.
 See?
 Lots of potential.
 When they decide to go to the other colony, you get excited.
 They even learn something very important there, that you think is going to be the endgame of the movie.
 Instead, when it does end, you have a WTF moment.
 I usually don't use such things in my reviews, but seriously, that's the only way it could be described.
 Like halfway through the budget ended, and they decided to leave it at that.
 Or it was the first episode in a TV series.
 Yeah, I could actually see this continued in a TV series.
 The acting couldn't have been much of a challenge.
-You have Laurence Fishburn ...
+You have Laurence Fishburn...

 Lovelace (2013) * * *